 I made this mistake only once, as I saw the hurt in Sam’s eyes as I uttered the last syllable.
 At that moment, I made it my mission to renew my friend’s sense of self-worth by providing truly genuine, positive compliments whenever possible.
 I knew I was the best person to do this because I can clearly see how beautiful and amazing my best friend is, in and out.

 For my Sam, I always complimented the mischievous twinkle in her eyes, her great laugh, and her wicked sense of humor.
 I wanted her to embrace those pieces of herself while going through her cancer treatments.

 6. Open your Ears (and close your lips)

-When I was told my best friend has ovarian cancer I was uncomfortable.
-I nervously overshadowed her announcement with a running stream of support commentary.
-I just desperately wanted to be there for her but did not know-how.
-I realized later that, at that moment, I needed to close my lips and open my ears to share her burden in a meaningful way.
-By understanding her need for a listening ear, I was able to become a source of calm support throughout the treatment process.
+I nervously overshadowed her announcements about the progress of her treatment with a running stream of support commentary.
+I desperately wanted to be there for her but did not know how.
+I realized later that, at that moment, I needed to close my lips and open my ears to share her burden meaningfully.
+I need to embrace those difficult conversations and not run away from them.
+By understanding her need for a listening ear, I became a source of calm support throughout the cancer treatment process.

-As Sam found the most important battle of her life, I learned so much about being a truly great friend during the most terrible times.
-I learned how to support a friend who has ovarian cancer.
+As Sam faced the most important battle of her life, I learned much about being a great friend during the most terrible times.
+I learned how to support a friend who has cancer.

-My learning process was fraught with pitfalls, especially as I did not know how to proceed at first.
-I hope that by sharing my experience, you can offer your bestie immense support from day one.
+My learning process was fraught with pitfalls, especially as I did not know how to proceed.
+I hope that by sharing my experience, you can offer your best friend support from day one.

-Marnie Bii is a content marketing strategist, growth hacker, copywriter, editor, gamer, Keto nerd, and enthusiast of RC cars and everything automotive.
+Marnie Bii, the author of "My best friend has cancer," is a content marketing strategist, growth hacker, copywriter, editor, gamer, Keto nerd, and enthusiast of RC cars and everything automotive.
 She lives in Seattle, Washington.